-The meetings are open to the public, and you are more than welcome to attend, participate and be a part of the work they do.
+The meetings are open to the public.
+You are more than welcome to attend, participate, and be a part of the work they do.

-Lee Eltzroth, Greene County Soil and Water Conservation District
+Lee Eltzroth Greene Soil and Water Conservation District

 Wendi Van Buren, ODNR Regional Urban Forester

 About the Board